prithviallurkar/virtualpiano/README.md

 # virtualpiano
-Play musical notes by pointing blue a small blue object to the keys in webcam
+Play musical notes by pointing a small blue object to the keys in webcam